Camping & Group Picnic Shelters

-*If the Registration Center is closed when you arrive please select a non-reserved site and return to register for your stay during the hours listed above.
+*If the Registration Center is closed when you arrive please reserve a site via wifi.
+If you are not able to, select a non-reserved site and return to register for your stay during the hours listed above.

 Defeated Creek Campground

-is open for the 2022 recreation season March 23 through November 13, 2022.
+will open for the 2024 recreation season March 20 through November 10.
 The checkout time for this location has been changed to 2 PM, with check in remaining at 3 PM.
 Defeated Creek Park Campground sits along the banks of Cordell Hull Lake on the Cumberland River System, just seven miles from Carthage, Tennessee.

 The campground offers 155 sites for tents and RVs, all with electric hookups.
-Two large group day-use shelters are also available, both with water and electric hookups.
+Two large group day-use shelters are also available for reservation, both with water and electric hookups.
 A boat ramp, playground, beach, and tennis and volleyball courts are all provided, making the area perfect for families or larger parties.
 A marina is located adjacent to the campground.

-Salt Lick Creek Campground is open for the 2022 recreation season April 13 through October 2.
+Salt Lick Creek Campground will open for the 2024 recreation season April 10 through October .
 Salt Lick Creek Campground is located on Cordell Hull Lake on the Cumberland River System, just 10 miles from Gainesboro, TN.
 The lake itself was named after one of America's outstanding statesmen and one of Tennessee's finest volunteers.
 Hull was born in a log cabin in the foothills of the Cumberland Mountains.
 The campground offers 150 family sites and one large, group day-use shelter, all with electric hookups.
 Amenities include flush toilets, showers, drinking water, laundry facilities, and a dump station.

 The Corps of Engineers manages several picnic areas on Cordell Hull Lake.
 Some shelters may be reserved (for a fee) up to 365 days in advance.
 Reservations may be made through the National Recreation Reservation Service (NRRS).
 When a shelter is not reserved, it is available on a first-come, first-served basis.
 Shelters are available for reservation from May 1 until September 30.
 To reserve a shelter, contact the National Recreation Reservation Service at 1-877-444-6777.